-Algorithms for Embedded Computer Vision
+Algorithms for Embedded Vision

 Most computer vision algorithms were developed on general-purpose computer systems with software written in a high-level language.
 Some of the pixel-processing operations (ex: spatial filtering) have changed very little in the decades since they were first implemented on mainframes.
-With embedded vision, existing high-level algorithms may not fit within the system constraints and require new innovation to achieve the desired results.
+With today’s broader embedded vision implementations, existing high-level algorithms may not fit within the system constraints, requiring new innovation to achieve the desired results.

-Several vendors of programmable devices have created optimizations for off-the-shelf computer vision libraries, such as OpenCV and MathWorks Vision System Toolbox.
-For instance, nVidia works closely with the OpenCV community and has created algorithms that are accelerated by GPGPUs.
-MathWorks provides MATLAB functions/objects and Simulink blocks for many computer vision algorithms within its Vision System Toolbox, while also allowing vendors to create their own library of functions that are optimized for a specific programmable architecture.
+Several programmable device vendors have created optimized versions of off-the-shelf computer vision libraries.
+NVIDIA works closely with the OpenCV community, for example, and has created algorithms that are accelerated by GPGPUs.
+MathWorks provides MATLAB functions/objects and Simulink blocks for many computer vision algorithms within its Vision System Toolbox, while also allowing vendors to create their own libraries of functions that are optimized for a specific programmable architecture.
 National Instruments offers its LabView Vision module library.
 And Xilinx is another example of a vendor with an optimized computer vision library that it provides to customers as Plug and Play IP cores for creating hardware-accelerated vision algorithms in an FPGA.

-Matrox Imaging Library (MIL): http://www.physimetrics.com/pdfs/mil8.pdf
+- Matrox Imaging Library (MIL)